-An “unnatural nightmare kind of cat”.
-What a way to describe the oh-so-gorgeous Siamese!
+Originally labeled as the “unnatural nightmare kind of cat”, the Siamese is considered one of the most gorgeous cat breeds.
 Believe it or not, these stunning kitties were indeed despised when they first appeared in England in 1885.
 Much has changed since then; the Siamese cat is today one of the most popular cat breeds in the world.
-They come in many colors; you may already be familiar with the four primary colors – seal, chocolate, blue, and lilac point.
+They come in many colors; you may already be familiar with the four primary colors—seal, chocolate, blue, and lilac point.

 But what about the Tortie point?
 This variety of Siamese has a coat that closely resembles that of a tortoiseshell.
 They have cute, mottled faces that can have a blue, seal, or caramel color combination.
 If you want to learn more about their history, the origin of their color variation, and some cool, unique facts about these stylish creatures, keep reading!